 I am a French engineer and PhD student in machine learning.
 I wanted to apply data mining to the medical field in order to bring a meaning to what I do, so I chose to do my PhD on the automatic diagnosis and prognosis of neurodegenerative diseases at AramisLab.
 I also enjoy signal and image processing, which I studied during my engineering studies at the INSA of Rouen.

-I also love to read and take pictures, and I am always eager to travel and discover new places and cultures, it is why I spent a year as an exchange student in the US in 2011, and I would enjoy having another international experience after my PhD.
+I love to read and take pictures, and I am always eager to travel and discover new places and cultures.
+It is why I spent a year as an exchange student in the US in 2011, and I would enjoy having another international experience after my PhD.

 As part of my summer internship at Creative Data, in 2015, I worked on a Kaggle competition.
 The goal of this competition was to identify different hand movements based on electroencephalograms.
 I worked on several Python scripts in order to solve this problem.

 I first tried some very classic machine learning algorithms, such as logistic regression, SVM and random forest.
 Then I tried neural networks, which performed way better on my validation set.
 I used a dense neural network made of two couples of layers dense-drop out and a convolution neural network made of a convolution layer, a max-pooling layer and a dense layer.
 I used a weighted mean of the scores predicted by those two networks to compute my final result.

 Seeing that one class was over-represented, I tried re-balancing the classes by selecting only 20% of the data from the biggest class.
 The result wasn't good because a lot of data was lost so I didn't do this for my final solution.
 I also applied a band pass filter, as well as a Common Spatial Pattern algorithm which I used to create new variables.
 I also tried reducing the number of features but it resulted in a greater test error.

 Recognition of 3D point clouds